prafulmantale/MobileDevelopment/AndroidApps/KidsOnWheels/README.md

 App flow:

-- Has seed data of 6 Students with random address across bay area
+- App has seed data of 6 Students with random address across bay area
-- Has seed data for a School.
+- App has seed data for a School.
 This is used as the "Destination"
 - User's current location is used as "Origin"
-- Collectied Lat Lang info for above address using geocode Apis.
+- Collected Lat Lang info for above address using geocode Apis.
 (This info was helpful for drawing Markers on the Map)
 - When App is launched,User is shown the Progress bar saying best possible route is being looked for
 - Students list is displayed in alphabetical order
 - App collects the best possible route using Google Directions API.